openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

    * - Setting
      - Description
    * - Accept grades past deadline
      - Specifies whether third party systems are allowed to post grades past the deadline.
-By default, this value is set to **True**.
+By default, this value is set to True.
+   * - Button Text
+     - Enter a custom label for the button that launches the third-party LTI application.
    * - Custom Parameters
      - Enables you to add one or more custom parameters.
-For example, if you've added an e-book, you can set a custom parameter that opens the e-book to a specific page.
+For example, if you added an e-book, you can set a custom parameter that opens the e-book to a specific page.
 You could also use a custom parameter to set the background color of the LTI component.

        Every custom parameter has a key and a value.
 You must add the key and value in the following format.